 “The platform is not your usual transactional model that promotes a simplistic, buyer-seller relationship.
-It turns the skills and jobs landscape into a farm, where buyers and sellers each grow a rich crop for both to harvest,” Kydon’s Mr Yeo explained.
+It turns the skills and jobs landscape into a farm, where buyers and sellers each grow a rich crop for both to harvest,” Kydon’s Mr. Yeo explained.

 Kydon Group is leveraging its learning networking disruptor ZilLearn for this initiative.
 ZilLearn offers powerful content creation tools for traditional and forward-thinking educators and institutions to digitize and scale effectively.
 Employing targeted learning channels and a mobile-first design, ZilLearn enables users to learn anytime, anywhere.

 Currently, the company is in talks with public and private education institutions and enterprises to onboard them as industry partners by the official launch.
-In the future, companies and organisations can also integrate their existing learning and training content with the platform, to upskill and reskill employees as well as recruit new employees.
+In the future, companies and organizations can also integrate their existing learning and training content with the platform, to upskill and reskill employees as well as recruit new employees.

-Mr Yeo noted that the design philosophy of the platform is consistent with the consultative spirit of the Singapore Together movement.
+Mr. Yeo noted that the design philosophy of the platform is consistent with the consultative spirit of the Singapore Together movement.

 “First, the employment readiness platform harnesses the strengths of our partners who are industry experts.
-Second, we have dialogues and deep-dive sessions with government agencies, private enterprises and the public, including jobseekers.
-Third, we engage continually with employers to find out their current and future talent needs,” Mr Yeo explained.
+Second, we have dialogues and deep-dive sessions with government agencies, private enterprises, and the public, including jobseekers.
+Third, we engage continually with employers to find out their current and future talent needs,” Mr. Yeo explained.
 “These insights are fed into the platform to sharpen its usefulness.
 Thanks to this collaboration, we have been able to make considerable progress in a short period.”

-Mr Wee-Tiong Ang, CEO of JobTech, one of the consortium partners, said: “We are excited to contribute to this worthwhile endeavour to help Singapore by leveraging our AI and Big Data capabilities.
+Mr Wee-Tiong Ang, CEO of JobTech, one of the consortium partners, said: “We are excited to contribute to this worthwhile endeavor to help Singapore by leveraging our AI and Big Data capabilities.
 We generate demand data findings from crawling through more than one billion global job descriptions that are continually refreshed.
 We support government agencies to assess the jobs market and economy, and we enable companies to evaluate their staff skills profiles to identify training needs.”

 About Kydon Group